wrannaman/generators/README.md

 - Each component comes out in an embeddable format under */embed*
 - TBD - How to easily deploy these and use them.
 -

+## Updates

+- 8/5/19 support for mongo arrays in documents